4dnaanM/Minesweeper/README.md

 - SFML for its simplicity and power in handling graphics and input.
 - Classic Minesweeper for the inspiration
 - Wikipedia Commons, for the Assets
-- ChatGPT for writing this Readme ;)
+- ChatGPT for help writing this Readme ;)